xmercerweiss/Listicle/README.md

 ### _Copyright Xavier Mercerweiss 2024, Licensed under GPLv3_

 ## Overview
 A quick and dirty Python application used to keep a running to-do list via a `tasks` text file.
+Designed and tested exlusively for Debian systems.

 ## Installation
 Ensure Python 3 and Tkinter are installed and up-to-date before launching.